Hi! I am Tianyi :)

 Tianyi Qiu†*, Fanzhi Zeng*, Jiaming Ji*, Dong Yan*, Kaile Wang, Jiayi Zhou, Han Yang, Juntao Dai, Xuehai Pan, Yaodong Yang (2025) (†Project lead, *Equal technical contribution)

-[Talk] The Lock-in Hypothesis and Truth-Seeking AI (Jul 2025)
+[Talk] The Lock-in Hypothesis and Truth-Seeking (Jul 2025)

 [Talk] Belief Entrenchment and How to Remove it (Jun 2025)